mengyangq/mengyangq.github.io/_pages/about.md

 **May 2026**
 - Co-authored paper accepted for publication in *American Journal of Speech-Language Pathology*: "Paired comparison vs. cross-sectional approaches for assessing longitudinal speech change in Parkinson’s disease following STN-DBS".
+- Poster presented at *CMCL 2026*: "[Can LLMs Simulate Human Behavioral Variability?
+A Case Study in the Phonemic Fluency Task](https://mengyang.dev/publication/qiu-etal-2026-llm)".

 **Apr 2026**
 - Co-authored paper accepted for publication in *Electronics*: "[Bias in Large Language Models: Origin, Evaluation, and Mitigation](https://doi.org/10.3390/electronics15091824)".